Syamantaka: Theft and recovery

 Satrajita later presented the gem to Prasena, his brother, who was also the ruler of a Yadava province.
 Prasena wore it often, until once while hunting in the forest while wearing it, he was attacked by a lion, which killed him and fled with the jewel.
-But it could not get away with it, for shortly after, it was attacked by Jambavan, described as the king of the bears, who killed it after a fierce fight and took off with the bounty.
+But it could not get away with it, for shortly after, it was attacked by Jambavan, described as the king of the monkeys, who killed it after a fierce fight and took off with the gem.
 Jambavan was loyal to Rama, and was considered one of the seven immortals, or the Chiranjivi.